 Cold milk from the balance tank (A-TK-103) is drawn by the timing pump to the first regeneration section of the pasteurizer, the pre-heating section (A-HX-102) where it is heated to 64°C by the pasteurized milk.
 It may then proceed to the expansion vessel (C-DG-122) for vacuum deaeration treatment.
 The pressure in the expansion vessel is adjusted to a level equivalent to a boiling point about 8°C below the pre-heating temperature.
 In our case, the temperature of the deaerated milk will drop to 56°C. The drop in pressure expels the dissolved air which is removed from the vessel by the vacuum pump.
 The temperature drop in the expansion vessel is modeled by the cooling block, C-HX-106, in our simulation.

-Table 2
+TABLE 2

 Overview of key unit operations in fluid milk processing model